 Easy Sheet Pan Cake Recipe

 If you love strawberries as much as I do, this is a cake recipe that you won’t want to miss!
-We use a boxed cake mix, which makes this super easy to whip up in 35 minutes from start to finish and the kids love it because they can help with so much of it.
+Like my strawberry jello poke cake, we start this with a boxed cake mix, which makes this it super easy to whip up in 35 minutes from start to finish and the kids love it because they can help with so much of it.

 It’s flatter than your average cake because the batter is spread out and baked on a baking sheet rather than a traditional cake pan.
 So, it’s never heavy and provides enough slices to serve a large crowd.
-This old-fashioned strawberry sheet cake is the perfect light after-dinner dessert along with a cup of tea or some hot chocolate in the winter.
+This old-fashioned strawberry sheet cake and my angel food cake recipe are the perfect light after-dinner desserts along with a cup of tea or some hot chocolate in the winter.
 In the summer, it’s definitely a go-to for potlucks and BBQs!

 Make this sheet pan cake easy with pantry staple ingredients.
 All these ingredients are simple to combine and always have on hand.
 This cake is over-the-top moist, soft, and full of flavor!